Education for Ministry

 What is EfM?

 Education for Ministry (EfM for short) helps us understand how we are called into relationship with God, neighbor and creation wherever we are – at home, at work, in all the places we spend time.
-In EfM we study scripture and Christian history.
-We worship together.
+In EfM we explore scripture and Christian history.
+We worship and celebrate together.
 We talk, we listen, we get serious, and we have fun.

 Developed by the School of Theology, University of the South in Sewanee, TN 40 years ago, the program is divided into four years.
 However, participants commit only to one year at a time.
 At our weekly meetings, we reflect on our readings, our questions, and the events of our lives.
 Books are supplied with tuition.
 There are no tests or papers, but snacks are usually involved.

 St. Andrew’s EfM group is a vibrant community.
 When in-person services and groups resume, we meet once each week for two and a half hours from September to May.
 There is a tuition; scholarships are available.
 We would love to have you join us.
-If you would like more information about EfM at St. Andrew’s, please contact Kay McCall at or 836-6191.
+If you would like more information about EfM at St. Andrew’s, please contact Paige Trivett at or 456-7569.
 More information about EfM generally is available at http://efm.sewanee.edu.